Rational pricing: Share pricing

 The model derived rate of return will then be used to price the asset correctly – the asset price should equal the expected end of period price discounted at the rate implied by model.
 If the price diverges, arbitrage should bring it back into line.

-Here, to perform the arbitrage, the investor creates a correctly priced asset (a synthetic asset), a portfolio with the same net-exposure to each of the macroeconomic factors as the mispriced asset but a different expected return.
+Here, to perform the arbitrage, the investor creates a correctly priced asset (a synthetic asset), this being a portfolio of other assets which collectively have the same net-exposure to each of the macroeconomic factors as the mispriced asset but a different expected return.
+As above, the arbitrageur then short sells the asset which is relatively too expensive and uses the proceeds to buy the other; at "close out" she sells her owned asset - which has appreciated by a greater amount than the other - and returns the other, shorted, asset, profiting by the difference in returns.

+While APT uses "arbitrage" in its name, it in fact relies on factor/statistical arbitrage (eliminating factor-specific variance across large portfolios), which assumes zero idiosyncratic risk, as opposed to replication as above.

+The capital asset pricing model (CAPM) is an earlier, (more) influential theory on asset pricing.